 Being a fresh face, I mean, it makes her look like a fresher face in contrast to him.

-You believe the way these people think.
+Do you believe the way these people think?

-What they do is project the way they look at all of this onto average ordinary and low information voters.
+What they do is project the way they look at all of this onto average, ordinary, and low-information voters.

-They look at the Clintons and they see blue dresses and Monica Lewinsky.
+Do you think low-information voters look at the Clintons and think dynasty, they look at the Clintons and they see blue dresses and Monica Lewinsky.

 Fresher face?